Get to know our caring volunteer, Judy Moore, who contributes her talents to our Medical Mobility program

 I think there were probably three that I would mention.
 One would be my mother.
 One would be my mother-in-law, who I absolutely cherished.
 Then a very dear friend I met while I was working in the legal field.
 Those ladies all showed amazing strength, a sense of purpose, and incredible kindness.
 Those are the things I like seeing and experiencing.

 Volunteering with us is easy, flexible and fun!
-Join our volunteer team today and, like Irene, make a deep impact in the lives of your senior neighbors.
+Join our volunteer team today and, like Judy, make a deep impact in the lives of your senior neighbors.

 Help seniors flourish by reconnecting them—as recipients and contributors—with their surrounding communities.